thegetty/quire-docs/CONTRIBUTING.md

 [Volunteer to do some translation](https://github.com/thegetty/quire-docs/issues)

 ## Start Work on Contribution

 Now that you've identified the contribution you'd like to make and posted about it on our [issues board](https://github.com/thegetty/quire/issues), you're ready to get to work actually working in Quire.
 Please follow these steps:

-2. Clone this repository by following [these instructions](https://quire.getty.edu/documentation/github/#installing-an-existing-quire-project-from-github).
+1. Clone this repository by following [these instructions](https://quire.getty.edu/documentation/github/#installing-an-existing-quire-project-from-github).
 - We recommend using [GitHub Desktop](https://desktop.github.com/) to clone your repository and manage any changes.
 Refer to [GitHub Desktop documentation](https://docs.github.com/en/desktop) for further details.
 - Be sure to run `quire install` before proceeding.

-3. [Create a new branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-branches) and make your changes.
+2. [Create a new branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-branches) and make your changes.
 - Please review our [Documentation Style Guide](https://github.com/thegetty/quire-docs/wiki/Quire-Website-&-Documentation-Style-Guide) and ensure you are contributing in the style of the project to the best of your abiltiies.
 - Test your changes by running `quire preview`.

 ## Submit Your Contribution

 *We manage Quire through GitHub.
 If you are new to GitHub, we recommend starting with [GitHub Docs](https://docs.github.com/en/free-pro-team@latest/github) to learn by topic, and for a broad overview, [GitHub Guides](https://guides.github.com/).
 We also encourage you to check out Coding Train’s fantastic video series [Git and Github for Poets](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV).
 GitHub can be accessed through the command line or [GitHub Desktop](https://desktop.github.com/).*

-Once your changes are conplete you will prepare to submit it to us for review as a pull request.
+Once you've identified your contribution and started work on your contribution, you will prepare to submit it to us for review as a pull request.
 A pull request says, “Hey, I did something useful for you, want to pull it in and merge it into your project?”

 A pull request is a chance for Quire’s core team to evaluate the proposed changes made and decide whether to: